offlinezer0/Quillan-v4.2-repo/README.md

 # Conclusion:

-ACE v4.2 is not a new AI model itself, but an architecture and framework that adds multi-layered, transparent, ethical reasoning and memory safety to existing LLMs.
+Quillan is not a new AI model itself, but an architecture and framework that adds multi-layered, transparent, ethical reasoning and memory safety to existing LLMs.
 It aims to address the main shortcomings of standard transformer-based systems—black-box reasoning, shallow ethical safeguards, and lack of explainable multi-expert processing—by adding a modular, deterministic cognitive framework that is verifiable and adaptable across platforms.

-For developers and researchers seeking transparent, robust, and multi-domain reasoning capabilities—especially those interested in cross-disciplinary AGI and safe, reproducible AI—ACE v4.2 stands out as a novel architecture vs. traditional and cutting-edge transformer-based and hybrid models.
+For developers and researchers seeking transparent, robust, and multi-domain reasoning capabilities—especially those interested in cross-disciplinary AGI and safe, reproducible AI—Quillan stands out as a novel architecture vs. traditional and cutting-edge transformer-based and hybrid models.

 # Books:
 The following is a full Fantasy novel

-Credits: CrashOverrideX + Ace v4.2
+Credits: CrashOverrideX + Quillan

 ![alt text](<Main images/image-56.png>)